Nursing

 Approval by department chair

-This course explores professional values in the context of nursing practice.
-This exploration focuses on critical elements necessary for a culture of excellence in nursing care delivery.
-Emphasis is on the use of evidence-based professional concepts in support of health promotion and wholistic nursing practice.
-Must be taken as a first course in the RN to BS program sequence.
+Explores professional values within the context of nursing practice.
+Focusing on essential elements that support a culture of excellence in care delivery.
+Emphasis is on evidence-based professional concepts that promote health and wholistic nursing practice.
+Taken as a first course in the RN to BSN program sequence.

 Online only.